 Your “news” can be as simple as putting on a local event.
 Or redesigning your website.
 Or hiring a new CMO.

-In fact, I recently sent out this press release to announce a new blog post.
+In fact, a while ago I sent out this press release to announce a new blog post.

 So yeah, your news doesn’t have to be earth-shattering to work.